bproca/WaterPlantRaspberryAWSIoT/README.md

             - Select the `Public access` configuration.
             - On the `Set the domain access policy to` dropdown select `Open access to the domain`, then click `ok`, `next` and `confirm`
         - Go back to the create rule tab.
 Select the Elasticsearch domain (you will need to click on the refresh icon first).
-        - Add the following values for the Elasticsearch configuration
+        - Add the following values for the Elasticsearch configuration:
             - id = ${newuuid()}
             - index = moisture
             - type = data
         - From the roles list select the `sit_workshop_role` role and click `Configure`

-##### d.
+#### d.
 Wire up the sensor to the breadboard
 Depending on the case, you may need to use female-female wires or male-female wires.
 1. Connect the two parts of the sensor to each other: the `sensor platine` to its `controller chip`.
 Use two wires female-female.
 2. Connect the sensor to the breadboard.